deciob/coloured/lib/wire/docs/connections.md

 **Plugins:** None needed

-You may tend not to think of method calls as a type of connection between components, but it's probably what you use the most.
+You may tend not to think of method calls as a type of connection between components, but it's probably the one you use most often.
 With wire you can inject properties into Javascript components so that they can invoke methods directly on one another:

 ```js
 define({